-854Two offices in the State Department conduct audience research around the world to inform 504 Two offices in the State Department conduct audience research around the world to inform public diplomacy messaging efforts: The Office of Opinion Research, located within the Bureau of Intelligence and Research, and the Office of Policy, Planning, and Resources, located within the Office of the Undersecretary for Public Diplomacy and Public Affairs.
-The Department of State also launched a Russian-language Twitter feed in 2015 to enable U.S. diplomats to share official statements directly with Russian-speaking audiences (some analysis report that this Twitter account only appeals to a very limited audience).
-Government Accountability Office, U.S. Government Takes a Country-Specific Approach to Addressing Disinformation Overseas, (May 2017) 2017)
+$^{^{854}}$ Two offices in the State Department conduct audience research around the world to inform solutions and the world to inform public diplomacy messaging efforts: The Office of Opinion Research, located within the Bureau of Intelligence and Research, and the Office of Policy, Planning, and Resources, located within the Office of the Undersecretary for Public Diplomacy and Public Affairs.
+The Department of State also launched a Russian-language Twitter feed in 2015 to enable U.S. diplomats to share official statements directly with Russian-speaking audiences (some analysts report that this Twitter account only appeals to a very limited audience).
+Government Accountability Office, U.S. Government Takes a Country-Specific Approach to Addressing Disinformation Overseas, (May 2017)

-855Rick Stengel, "What Hillary Knew About Putin's Propaganda Machine," Politico, Nov.
+855 Rick Stengel, "What Hillary Knew About Putin's Propaganda Machine," Politico, Nov.
 15,

-355Rick Stengel, "What Hillary Knew About Putin's Propaganda Machine," Politico, Nov.
+^{}S55 Rick Stengel, "What Hillary Knew About Putin's Propaganda Machine," Politico, Nov.
 15, 2017.

-356Testimony of General Curtis Scaparrotti, Commander, U.S. European Command and NATO Supreme Allied Commander Europe, U.S. Department of Defense, United States European Command, Hearing before the U.S. Senate Committee on Armed Services, Mar.
+S66 Testimony of General Curtis Scaparrotti, Commander, U.S. European Command and NATO Supreme Allied Commander Europe, U.S. Department of Defense, United States European Command, Hearing before the U.S. Senate Committee on Armed Services, Mar.
 23, 2017.
-857U.S.
-Department of State, "IVLP," https://eca.state.gov/ivlp (visited Jan.
+S57 U.S. Department of State, "IVLP," https://eca.state.gov/ivlp (visited Jan.
 4, 2018).
 Although beyond the scope of this report, the U.S. has made considerable investments in enhancing the military capabilities of our partners in Europe to deter Russia since 2014.
 For 2018, the U.S. is seeking a \$1.4 billion increase, to \$4.8 billion, for the European Deterrence Initiative (EDI).
 As part of EDI, the U.S. deploys on average 7,000 servicemembers to Europe.
 The U.S. also plays a leading role in NATO's "Enhanced Forward Presence" which deploys multi-national battlegroups to Estonia, Lithuania, Latvia and Poland.
 As of May 9, 2017, 4,530 troops from 15 countries participate in the EFP effort.
 U.S. European Command Public Affairs Office "2018 European Deterrence Initiative (EDI) Fact Sheet," Oct.
 2, 2017; NATO Enhanced Forward Presence Factsheet, May 2017. ence Factsheet, May 2017.

 nalists with small grants.858 In its December 2017 National Security Strategy, the White House admitted that the United States has done too little to deter Putin's assaults, noting, "U.S. efforts to counter the exploitation of information by rivals have been tepid and fragmented.
-U.S. efforts have lacked a sustained focus and have been hampered by the lack of properly trained professionals."859 While recognizing these shortcomings is an important first step, the Administration has unfortunately failed to put forward a plan to rectify them.
-Notably, the Strategy states only that "the United States and Europe will work together to counter Russian subversion and aggression."860 Yet coordination is only one piece of the aggressive strategy that the United States needs.
+U.S. efforts have lacked a sustained focus and have been hampered by the lack of properly trained professionals."
+While recognizing these shortcomings is an important first step, the Administration has unfortunately failed to put forward a plan to rectify them.
+Notably, the Strategy states only that ward a plan to rectify them.
+Notably, the Strategy states only that "the United States and Europe will work together to counter Russian subversion and aggression."
+860 Yet coordination is only one piece of the aggressive strategy that the United States needs.